legal resources necessary to hold negligent facilities accountable.

 The facility report shows that the resident “fell out of [their] bed and was found lying face down on the floor.”
 The resident “was assessed to have multiple areas of redness to the arms, shoulders, and right foot.”
 The resident “was assessed to have a not above the left eye in a busted lip.”

 Do you believe that your loved one was the victim of mistreatment, abuse or neglect while living at Landmark of Elkhorn City Rehabilitation and Nursing Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Pike County victims of mistreatment living in long-term facilities including nursing homes in Elkhorn City.
+Our network of attorneys fights aggressively on behalf of Pike County victims of mistreatment living in long-term facilities including nursing homes in Elkhorn City.

 We invite you to discuss the merits of your case during a free, initial case evaluation.
-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This guarantee ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.